 To date my research has been concerned with theories and practices of ethico-political responsibility in the context of ethno-nationalist conflict.
 I have worked on gendered violence and post-conflict reconciliation in Bosnia Herzegovina, and on solidarity activism in Palestine-Israel.
 More broadly, my work is concerned with grassroots activism and transnational civil society responses to gendered and racialised power and state violence.
-Recently I began work on a solo research project concerning prisoner rights’ advocacy in Palestine-Israel.
+I am developing a solo research project on transnational human rights advocacy for the Palestinian Prisoners.

 Prior to joining the Sociology department in Warwick in September 2016 I was based in the School of Sociology and Social Policy at The University of Nottingham where I worked as a teaching-focus Assistant Professor.
 I completed my PhD in Critical Theory in 2013, and an MA in Post-Conflict Cultures in 2009 (with Distinction) in the Department of Culture, Film and Media at The University of Nottingham.

 Teaching in 2019-2020

 SO126 Class and Capitalism in the Neoliberal World

 SO360 State Crime, Human Rights and Global Wrongs (NEW in 2019-2020)